cdapio/cdap/cdap-docs/examples-manual/source/examples/clicks-and-views.rst

 ================

-A Cask Data Application Platform (CDAP) example demonstrating a reduce-side join across two Streams, using MapReduce.
+A Cask Data Application Platform (CDAP) example demonstrating a reduce-side join across two streams, using MapReduce.

 Overview
 ========
-This application has a MapReduce which processes records two Streams and outputs to a PartitionedFileSet.
+This application has a MapReduce which processes records in two streams and outputs to a PartitionedFileSet.

-- The ``ClicksAndViewsMapReduce`` processes the records from a ``views`` Stream and a ``clicks`` Stream, while joining on the ``viewId`` of the records, and writing the joined records to a ``joined`` PartitionedFileSet.
+The ``ClicksAndViewsMapReduce`` processes the records from a ``views`` stream and a ``clicks`` stream, then joining on the ``viewId`` of the records and writing the joined records to a ``joined`` PartitionedFileSet.

 Let's look at some of these components, and then run the application and see the results.